benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 https://api.nike.com/GET/buy/fulfillment_offerings_jobs/v1/5e799c64-dd8e-4861-9d38-9592f35e7aa5
 ```

 A `"COMPLETED"` job response will put each item in a Fulfillment Group.
-Items with the same [intent](#intent) will be in the same Fulfillment group.
+Items with the same [intent](#intent) will be in the same Fulfillment Group.
 This grouping allows you to easily display items in your experience by Fulfillment Group.

 >TIP: Make sure you pass all Cart items to [Request Fulfillment Offerings](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} to group items properly and to get the most accurate Fulfillment Offers for each item.

 ### Step 3: Repeat **Step 1**

-Each time the consumer indicates Fulfillment intent for an item in your experience, call the [Request Fulfillment Offerings](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} endpoint as described in **Step 1** to regroup items with the same intent and to get an updated list of Fulfillment Offerings for each item in Cart.
+Each time the consumer indicates Fulfillment intent for an item in your experience, call the [Request Fulfillment Offerings](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} endpoint as described in **Step 1**, passing the consumer's selection.
+This will regroup items with the same intent and update the list of Fulfillment Offerings for each item in Cart.

 ### Step 4: Proceed to Checkout

-Once the consumer has chosen how they want all items in their Cart fulfilled and you have called Fulfillment Options one last time to get an updated list of Fulfillment Options with price offers, you can proceed with the Checkout process, which includes the optional step of [Previewing a Checkout](https://developer.niketech.com/commerce-docs/doc/commerce/checkout/use-checkout.html#previewing-a-checkout), gathering [Payment](https://developer.niketech.com/commerce-docs/doc/commerce/payment/use-payment.html) information and [Submitting a Checkout](https://developer.niketech.com/commerce-docs/doc/commerce/checkout/use-checkout.html#submitting-a-checkout).
+Once the consumer has chosen how they want all items in their Cart fulfilled and you have called Fulfillment Options one last time to get an updated list of Fulfillment Options with price offers, you can proceed with the Checkout process, which includes the optional step of [Previewing a Checkout](/doc/commerce/checkout/use-checkout.html#previewing-a-checkout), gathering [Payment](/doc/commerce/payment/use-payment.html) information, and [Submitting a Checkout](doc/commerce/checkout/use-checkout.html#submitting-a-checkout).

-You will pass the consumer-selected Fulfillment information in `fulfillmentDetails` to the optional step of [Checkout Preview](https://developer.niketech.com/docs/projects/Checkout%20Previews%20V3?tab=api-) and [Checkout Submit](https://developer.niketech.com/docs/projects/Checkouts%20V3?tab=api).
+You will pass the consumer-selected Fulfillment information for each Cart item in the `fulfillmentDetails` request body to the optional step of [Checkout Preview](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api){:target="new-tab"} and [Checkout Submit](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api){:target="new-tab"}.
 Those APIs call Fulfillment Options for you to make sure the consumer's selections are still valid.

 ## Get Shipping Options (Legacy)

-<i class="g72-check"></i>&nbsp;&nbsp;**Get shipping options (legacy)**
+<i class="g72-check"></i>&nbsp;&nbsp;**Get available shipping methods and estimated delivery dates**

 >**IMPORTANT**: The Shipping Options API will be deprecated.
 New integrators should use Fulfillment Offerings.

-Use the [Shipping Options API](https://developer.niketech.com/docs/projects/Shipping%20Options?tab=api#shipping-options-post){:target="new-tab"} to retrieve the available shipping methods for a consumer's checkout, including any associated costs, estimated delivery dates, or discounts (such as free shipping for members).
+If [Get Fulfillment Offerings](#get-fulfillment-offerings) returns a 404, you can fall back to calling the [Shipping Options API](https://developer.niketech.com/docs/projects/Shipping%20Options?tab=api#shipping-options-post){:target="new-tab"} legacy endpoint.
+This endpoint retrieves the available shipping methods for a consumer's Checkout, including any associated costs, estimated delivery dates, or discounts (such as free shipping for members).

 To get the shipping options, execute a request to the *Shipping Options* endpoint.